 Chase and United offer a suite of co-branded credit cards, and in this post, I wanted to take a closer look at the United℠ Explorer Card.
 I’d argue that this is one of the most lucrative airline credit cards with an annual fee of under $100.

-Let’s look at what you need to know about this card in more detail, from the welcome bonus, to the return on spending the card offers, to the perks.
+Let’s look at what you need to know about this card, from the welcome bonus to the return on spending the card offers to the perks.

-I value United miles at ~1.4 cents each, so to me the bonus miles are worth about $840.
+I value United miles at ~1.4 cents each, so to me the bonus miles are worth up to $980.

 Card Eligibility & Restrictions

 The welcome bonus on the United Explorer Card isn’t available to those who currently have the card, or those who have received a new cardmember bonus on the card in the past 24 months.
 However, you are eligible for this card if you have (or have had) another United Airlines credit card.

 $95 Annual Fee, Waived The First Year

 The United Explorer Card has a reasonable $95 annual fee, waived for the first year.
 This is a great way to try the card before paying an annual fee.

 You can add authorized users to the card at no extra cost.

 Earn 2x Miles On Restaurants, Hotels, And United Flights